 Telehealth implies using information technology for the purpose of improving healthcare practices and healthcare education delivery.
 Telehealth has emerged as an important discipline of healthcare due to a multitude of factors, including aging population (which means more chronic diseases and a more frequent need to access healthcare), long waiting time for an appointment, and difficulty receiving adequate health care in rural areas.

 Nowadays, telehealth industry is booming, and is estimated to reach $19.5 billion in revenue in 2025, up from $6 billion in 2016.
-Healthcare providers have the opportunity to enter telehealth realm by investing in the appropriate hardware and software.
+Healthcare providers have the opportunity to enter the telehealth realm by investing in the appropriate hardware and software.
 This investment will pay back as providers will be able to receive more new patients and distribute their resources more efficiently among existing ones.
-Due to the benefits it is offering, telehealth is likely to become an indispensable pillar of healthcare in the future.
+Due to the benefits it is offering, telehealth is likely to become an indispensable pillar of healthcare software development in the future.

-For patients, telehealth offers a more convenient access to health care as they can attend virtual appointments with doctors from patients’ homes or offices.
+For patients, telehealth offers a more convenient access to healthcare as they can attend virtual appointments with doctors from patients’ homes or offices.
 This eliminates the need to wait in front of the doctor’s office and reduces risks of germ exposure in the waiting rooms.

 Such virtual appointments are also easier to fit in a busy schedule for both patients and doctors as they consume less time than on-site visits.
 They are less expensive, too, and can be used for following-up, thereby reducing readmission rates.